bitrix24/b24restdocs/api-reference/bizproc/bizproc-robot/bizproc-robot-update.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed for writing standards
+- corrections needed for writing standards
 - missing parameters or fields
 - parameter types not specified
 - parameter requirements not specified
-- missing response in case of success
+- no response in case of success
-- missing response in case of error
+- no response in case of error

 {% endnote %}